Top hikes on Hauser Kaibling

 This impressive circular tour combines three highlights: the Hauser Kaibling summit (2,015 m), the alpine Höchstein (2,543 m) and the idyllic Moaralmsee.
 From the mountain station, the trail leads over the Hauser Kaibling summit and on over the Rossfeldsattel to the Seescharte.
 The challenging ascent to the Höchstein includes steeper passages with wire ropes and rocky climbing terrain, before you are rewarded at the summit with a magnificent panorama over the Schladminger Tauern.

-The descent is via the Filzscharte through boulder-rich terrain down to the romantic Moaralmsee lake.
+The hike down is via the Filzscharte through boulder-rich terrain down to the romantic Moaralmsee lake.
 Embedded in an impressive mountain backdrop, it invites you to take an enjoyable break.
 Return along the slopes of the Bärfallspitze and over the Rossfeldsattel back to the mountain station.

 © Josh Absenger